michft/helloblink/i2cADXL345readme.rst

 I2C ADXL345 accelerometer blink.
 ================================

-EDIT: Abandoned, servo interupt method breaks deterministic i2c loops.

 This is just a test rig to check I can actually read ADXL registers before doing more indepth code.

 This gets the value of DATAx0 and uses this to turn on and off PORTB 0-2.